 I mean I can take a joke and laugh at myself.

 It seems like fate so I couldn’t not use it at this point.

 Okay and back to the sleep paralysis…

-I have decided not to add a list of causes, because it can be as simple as sleeping on your back.
+I have decided not to add a list of sleep paralysis causes because it can be as simple as sleeping on your back.
 I mean buggar me we’d be here all day wouldn’t we?

 What is sleep paralysis?

 Sleep paralysis is when your mind is conscious, but your body isn’t able to move, causing you to become ‘paralysed’.